brrd/abricotine/docs/installation-and-usage.md

 Run `$ npm run packager` from the built project to package the app for your os.
 Packages are created in the `dist` directory.

+Run `$ npm run installer` to create installers from packages.

+Use `$ npm run dist` to run both commands sequentially.

 #### Packaging for another os

 If you need to target another platform or arch, your can use `$ npm run packager -- -p <platform> -a <arch>`.
 See `$ npm run packager -- --help` for more information about allowed parameters.